Ricardo (footballer, born 1971)

-Ricardo López Felipe (born 30 December 1971), known simply as Ricardo, is a Spanish retired professional footballer who played as a goalkeeper, currently a manager.
+Ricardo López Felipe (born 30 December 1971), known simply as Ricardo, is a Spanish former professional footballer who played as a goalkeeper, currently a manager.

 He played 279 La Liga matches over 15 seasons, starting his career at Atlético Madrid where he struggled to break through, then representing mostly Valladolid (four seasons) and Osasuna (eight).
 He also spent two years with Manchester United in the Premier League.

 Ricardo won two international caps for Spain, and was part of the squad for the 2002 World Cup.

 Club career

 Atlético and Valladolid

 Born in Madrid, Ricardo began his professional career at Atlético Madrid, working his way through the reserves and going on to represent the senior squad until 1998.
 Barred by José Francisco Molina, he only managed one first-team appearance which came during the 1996–97 season, in a 3–2 away win against Real Zaragoza on 2 June 1997.

 Subsequently, Ricardo was transferred to Real Valladolid, also in La Liga.
 He spent four years at the club, becoming first-choice in the 2001–02 campaign (all 38 matches played) while also being selected as a member of the Spanish squad for the 2002 World Cup, though he did not play in the finals.